Crimes of Extortion

 - impute any deformity or lack of chastity to another person.

-- Defendant’s threat was made maliciously;
+- The defendant’s threat was made maliciously;

 - extort money or any pecuniary advantage whatsoever from another person;